evitanegara/Retail-Bicycle-Sales-Analysis-using-SQL/README.md

 - Bikes contribute the overwhelming majority of revenue, generating 96.46% of total sales.
 - Accessories (2.39%) and Clothing (1.16%) have significantly lower revenue shares.
 - The imbalance highlights a strategic opportunity to upsell accessories and apparel alongside bike purchases, boosting overall order value.

+To understand category-level performance, this query calculates each product category’s contribution to overall revenue.
 ```sql
 Revenue Contribution by Product Category
 WITH category_sales AS (